Henry Mountains: Bison

 The Henry Mountains are home to approximately 350 American bison.
 Via genetic testing of mitochondrial and nuclear DNA, the Henry Mountains bison herd is one of only three free-roaming and genetically purebred bison herds on public lands in the United States.
 This study, published in 2015, also showed the Henry Mountains bison to be free of brucellosis, a bacterial disease that was imported with non-native domestic cattle to North America.
 The other two American herds are in Yellowstone National Park and Wind Cave National Park in South Dakota.
 The majority of free-ranging American Bison (approximately 90%) are found in Alberta, British Columbia, Yukon, and the Northwest Territories, with additional populations in Alaska transplanted from Canada in 2008.

 The Henry Mountains Bison Herd was created in 1941 when 18 bison, including three bulls, were moved from Yellowstone National Park and released near the Dirty Devil River, south and east of Hanksville, Utah.
 An additional five bulls were added to the population in 1942.
 The herd has gradually moved toward the Henry Mountains, frequenting elevations up to 10000 ft.
 The Henry Mountain herd has been brucellosis-free since 1963.

 Utah wildlife biologists set a population objective of 325 bison by 2012 for the Henry Mountain herd.
 As bison reproduce rapidly and the herds have been larger than this in the past, a decision was made to reduce the size of the herd.
-To achieve this objective and increase overall genetic diversity, breeding animals are transplanted to other locations from the herd.
+To achieve this objective and increase overall genetic diversity, breeding animals are transplanted from the herd to other locations.
 In January 2008, Utah Division of Wildlife Resources officials transplanted 31 animals to the Book Cliffs in eastern Utah.
 The new group joined 14 animals previously released in August, 2008 from a private herd on the nearby Uintah and Ouray Indian Reservation.
 In addition, special licenses are issued annually to hunt the animals and help reduce the excess population.
 In 2009, 146 public once-in-a-lifetime Henry Mountain bison hunting permits were issued.